NxtGen-Arena/SFDCDev401/Documentation/Apex/ExceptionHandling.md

-# Excepion handling in Apex
+# Exception handling in Apex

 ## What is an Exception?
 An exception is an event that occurs during the execution of a program, indicating that something unexpected or erroneous has happened.
 Exceptions can be caught and handled by the code, allowing the program to continue executing or to gracefully exit.